 Note: this feature has not yet been implemented.

-In general the captions should give details that are relevant to and add to the knowledge about the aircraft, but some anecdotal information is allowed if it relates to the photo.
+In general the captions should give details that add to the knowledge about the aircraft, but some anecdotal information is acceptable if it relates to the photo itself or to how it was made.

 No, email addresses are hidden.
 Viewers can send emails to photographers by using the Contact button.
 Any person sending you an email cannot see your email address, unless you choose to reply to the sender.